 You do not need to help him, for instance, by showing where the hidden treat is.
 The purpose of the game is that our dogs develop their nose skills and confidence, this is not a game of speed or performance.
 When our dog stops searching, the game is over either temporarily because he just needs a break, or definitely depending on our dog.
 It is important to respect his learning rhythm.

 Let’s also respect his rhythm of recovery: after a busy weekend, our dog needs more rest.
 The ideal is to offer our dog an easier search game: some treats scattered at home or in the lawn will do the job.

 If our dog is not interested in the game, it raises the question: does he like the treats we are offering?
 It’s up to us to offer him treats that live up to his expectations.

-Some dogs may also accept the game with some containers but not with others: a metal container can be noisy, and therefore scary; a container that is too heavy to flip can be discouraging.
+Some dogs may also accept the game with some containers but not with others: a metal container can be noisy, and therefore scary; a container that is too heavy to flip can be discouraging, a container which moves in all directions (as a spinning top) can be exciting.
 It’s up to us to offer them a game that lives up to their physical and / or emotional abilities.

-- We should offer a game which is adapted to the needs, expectations and abilities of our dog;
+- To offer an adapted game to the needs, expectations and abilities of our dog ;